DNA-and-Natural-Algorithms-Group/dsdobjects/README.md

 object is returned.

 This library is expected to evolve further, potentially breaking backward compatibility as new challenges are waiting in the [nuskell] compiler framework.
-Don't hesitate the authors with questions about future plans.
-Inheritance and extensions for all provided objects is fully supported and encouraged.
+Don't hesitate to contact the authors with questions about future plans.
+Inheritance from the provided objects is fully supported and encouraged.

 ## Installation
 To install this library use pip: